ArctosDB/documentation/_documentation/media.markdown

     -   <http://some.server.somewhere/some/path/information/folders/whatever/My_Fieldnotes_2.jpg>

-1. Download the Media Bulkloader template and fill in the blanks, or use the "pull from server" option to build a Media bulkloader template using information embedded in URIs.
-(This requires some knowledge of Regular Expressions.)
+1. Download the Media Bulkloader template and fill in the blanks.
 Required fields are:

     -   MEDIA_URI – the location to which you uploaded your scans
     -   MIME_TYPE – this must be image/jpeg